opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

  (c) The defendant has failed to show that the difference between the interim measurements and the final measurements was due to the omission of the openings in the final measurements.
 The evidence in fact shows that for certain items, the amount calculated after final remeasurement is higher than the amount certified on the interim certificates.
 If the openings were consistently included during the interim measurements and were excluded only in the final measurements, the final amounts after re-measurement could not have been more than the interim amounts; and

  (d) The wall finishes subcontract is a re-measurement contract.
 This is not disputed by both parties.
-Hence, the interim certificates are subject to re-measurement ( LW Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd [2011] 4 SLR 477 at [44]). [note: 96] They are of no consequence to the final amounts due under the wall finishes subcontract.
+Hence, the interim certificates are subject to re-measurement ( LW Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd <span class="citation">[2011] 4 SLR 477</span> at [44]). [note: 96] They are of no consequence to the final amounts due under the wall finishes subcontract.

 **_My decision_**

 56     I find that the plaintiff is not bound by its interim certificates and is not estopped from relying on the re-measurement clause in the wall finishes subcontract ( _ie_ , cl 22).

-57     The Court of Appeal set out the requirements for estoppel by convention in _MAE Engineering Ltd v Fire-Stop Marketing Services Pte Ltd_ [2005] 1 SLR(R) 379 at [45].
+57     The Court of Appeal set out the requirements for estoppel by convention in _MAE Engineering Ltd v Fire-Stop Marketing Services Pte Ltd_ <span class="citation">[2005] 1 SLR(R) 379</span> at [45].
 The requirements are (i) that there must be a course of dealing between the two parties in a contractual relationship; (ii) that the course of dealing must be such that both parties must have proceeded on the basis of an agreed interpretation of the contract; and (iii) that it must be unjust to allow one party to go back on the agreed interpretation.

 58     In my view, the parties’ course of dealing does not suggest that they proceeded on the understanding that the interim certificates would be final measurements, not subject to remeasurement.
 This is especially the case because the wall finishes subcontract, as previously mentioned above at [39], is expressly a re-measurement contract.